 - Weakness and numbness in the leg and feet

 - Reduced motility in the leg and knee

 - Tingling in the hand, arm, and neck

 - Loss of bladder and bowel function

 - Difficult walking or standing

 A herniated disc produces similar kinds of symptoms in the upper portion of the spine.
 Instead of affecting the legs, it might produce numbness and paralysis throughout the upper body.
 To prevent a potentially life-threatening condition, these symptoms require immediate medical help.

-What Are The Common Causes Of Bulging Disc?
+What’s The Common Causes Of Bulging Disc?

 Normal aging and disc degeneration, combined with other risk factors, refer to the most prevalent causes of a bulging disc.
 A bulging disc can develop from a pre-existing weakness in the annulus and a rapid increase in pressure through the disc.
 Vehicle accidents, a bad posture that puts stress on the spinal disc, twisting of the disc from repeated labor, repetitive sports injuries, and improper heavy lifting techniques can induce the development of a bulging disc.
 Physically demanding occupations, such as those that require lifting heavy things often, may further raise the chance of a bulging disk.
 According to research, bulging discs in the lumbar spine affect 1 to 3 percent of Americans.
 In the USA, this condition occurs around 5 to 20 cases per 1000 individuals (Amin, Andrade, & Neuman, 2017).

 Initial diagnosis of a bulging disc comprises a complete medical examination of the patient that includes brief pain pattern and documentation of the spinal deformity of patients.
 Spinal specialists also perform various neurological tests to confirm muscle strength and sensation.
 Physicians may further confirm by the following tests (Haro, 2014):